 - Location: Alabama

-Plate Surrender in AlabamaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in AlabamaCompare Car Insurance Rates in 3 Steps

 Whether you're moving out of Alabama or selling your vehicle, you do not have to surrender your license plates to Alabama's Department of Revenue (ADOR).
 The plates, as you'll read below, belong to you.

-After establishing residency, you have 30 days to register your car with your county's tag office.
+After establishing residency, register your car with your county's tag office.
 Depending on the policies of your former state, you may have to return your license plates.
 If not, the choice is yours on how to dispose of your former plates.

 For help with getting acclimated, visit our relocation guide.